oz456/skyhack/README.md

 Additional Developments-
-Using esp32,capcitive soil moisture sensor to check the moisture level in the soil and sent it to the cloud.
+Used esp32,capcitive soil moisture sensor to check the moisture level in the soil and sent it to the cloud.